FAQ - Frequently Asked Questions

 Q: I can get someone else to do that for less?
 Can you give me a discount?

 A: If you're able to find another shop that can do the work for less, please let me know and I am willing to try to price match.

 Q: Do I need to go to the dealership to keep my warranty?

 A: Not at all.
 The dealership has done a great job at making people believe this myth.
 As long as you keep records of your maintenance, the dealer cannot deny or void your warranty.
 In addition, the warranty is not an all or nothing contract.
 A failure to change your oil on a regular interval will only void the warranty related to the oil and it needs to be shown that not changing your oil caused the failure.
 A window that won't roll down can't be denied for lack of oil changes.

 A: I only install parts purchased by Bruce The Mechanic, this is for warranty, insurance, liability and logistical reasons.
 If there happens to be a problem down the line, there won't be any confusion as to where the failure occurred, whether it was the part or the installation, either way, Bruce The Mechanic would warranty the repair for 12 months or 12,000 miles.

 A: I accept cash, check and credit/debit cards, even ApplePay, AndroidPay.
 Please make checks payable to Bruce the Mechanic.

 Q: I’ve had shops charge me for parts they installed that didn’t solve my problem, how does Bruce The Mechanic handle this situation?

 A: Your trust is very important, it is the main reason I'm in business.
 When I suggest repairs, I fully believe they will fix the problem.
-Because fixing cars is not an exact science, if the repair I suggest does not fix the problem, I will not charge you labor.
+If I'm wrong, I typically do not charge labor for that service.